What is Surfskating?

 How Do You Ride a Surfskate?

-Your stance on a surfskate is the same as that on a surfboard.
+When surfskating, your stance is the same as that on a surfboard.
 Your feet should be about shoulder-width apart.

 Your front foot sits slightly behind the front truck and your back foot goes on the kicktail.
 Your feet typically lie perpendicular to the deck.